rafalfirlejczyk/AndroidDevChallenge/README.md

 Achieved accuracy was about 90-92%.
 Inference time on CPU took about 1s, on GPU about 300ms and on DSP about 60ms.
 The whole ML process con be presented as follows:

+Update from 06.12.2019 - Instead of working as an application, the image quality assessment process could be executed as a service and even integrated into the operating system.
+The user (if agreed) will receive a picture check each time after shooting, regardless of which application the camera uses

 Steps to be done until May 1, 2020.